Thursday, July 21, 2016

 But then things started to get weird.

-Suddenly appearing on the scene was H. Joel Rahn, one of the infamous developers of the Indian Motocycle Building apartments complex, a ruinous taxpayer financed boondoggle that lost millions in a ridiculous scheme to market condos located in the middle of the ghetto.
-It was discovered that Rahn was offering Broska a generous price for his land, on which he intended to build a major housing development of nearly 50 homes.
+Suddenly appearing on the scene was H. Joel Rahn, one of the infamous developers of the Indian Motocycle Building apartments complex, a ruinous taxpayer financed boondoggle.
+It was discovered that Rahn was offering Broska a generous price for his land, on which Rahn intended to build a major housing development of nearly 50 homes.
 In order to block the deal, the City Council would have to take the land by eminent domain.

 At first, the news that Rahn was hoping to turn Springfield's new park into a housing development was greeted with outrage.
-The citizens of 16 Acres collected thousands of signatures to present to the Council urging the Councilors to stop the housing development by taking the land.
+The citizens of 16 Acres collected hundreds of signatures to present to the Council urging them to stop the housing development by taking the land.
 Mayor Neal, Sen. Reilly, Rep. Caron and nearly all the City Councilors immediately denounced the Rahn development scheme and demanded the eminent domain taking.
 But that was before an odd editorial appeared in the Springfield Newspapers.

 Shortly after the editorial appeared, Mitch Ogulewicz received an unusual phone call.
 It was from Arnold Friedman, the second in command at the Springfield Newspapers.
 While the editorial supporting the housing development was unsigned, it was widely believed that Friedman wrote most of the paper's political editorials.
 In fact, it had been Friedman with whom Mitch had spoken over lunch at The Fort several months earlier about his upcoming re-election endorsement from the paper.
 Now perhaps it was becoming clear what that luncheon and that endorsement was all about.
 Sure enough, Friedman urged Ogulewicz to vote against the eminent domain taking, something Mitch flatly refused to do.
 He was committed to creating the new park for the citizens of Springfield, and told Friedman so in no uncertain terms.